Running Python in batch mode

 Hint

 Don’t type along!
-We will go through an example like this with your self-installed virtual environment under the ML section.
+We will go through an example like this with your self-installed virtual environment later.

 Short serial example for running on Rackham.
 Loading python/3.11.8 + using any Python packages you have installed yourself with venv.